-The city of Tozeur is a Tunisian city on the borders of the Atlas and the Sahara desert, the largest of the five oases of the Jerid.
+The city of Tozeur is a Tunisian city on the borders of the Atlas Mountains and the Sahara Desert, the largest of the five oases of the Jerid.
 Gradually built around its palm grove, it is the capital of the governorate of the same name.

 Tozeur is 450 kilometers southwest of Tunis.
 A city with an important religious past, it welcomes many scholars.
 Ibn Chabbat bequeathed him the irrigation system of the palm groves, and the poet Abou el Kacem Chebbi composed his famous Ela Toghat Al Alaam there, in the middle of the French protectorate.
 The contemporary topography of Tozeur pays homage to them, as well as to the marabouts.